SECTOR NC EMBLEM

 DEPUTY COMMANDER, SECTOR NORTH CAROLINA

 Cmdr.
-Courtney Sergent assumed the duties as deputy commander, Sector North Carolina in June 2023.
-As Deputy, she assists the Sector Commander with leading more than 580 Active and Reserve Coast Guard women and men operating eight Boat Stations, three Aids to Navigation Teams, two Marine Safety Detachments, two Sector Field Offices, and one cutter in addition to 750 Coast Guard Auxiliarists.
-Her area of responsibility spans 3,375 nautical miles of inland, river, and coastal waterways, two military and economic strategic ports, and three interstate lakes.
+John Suckow assumed the duties as deputy commander, Sector North Carolina in May 2025.
+As deputy, he assists the sector commander with leading more than 580 Active and Reserve Coast Guard women and men operating eight Boat Stations, three Aids to Navigation Teams, two Marine Safety Detachments, two Sector Field Offices, and one cutter in addition to 750 Coast Guard Auxiliarists.
+His area of responsibility spans 3,375 nautical miles of inland, river, and coastal waterways, two military and economic strategic ports, and three interstate lakes.
 Duties and responsibilities of Sector North Carolina include Captain of the Port, Federal On-Scene Coordinator, Office in Charge Marine Inspection, Federal Maritime Security Coordinator, and Search and Rescue Mission Coordinator.